-Our review was made primarily for the purpose of expressing a conclusion that there are no material modification that should be made to the financial statements in order for them to be in conformity with accounting principles generally accepted in the United States of America.
-The supplementary information, as listed in the table of contents, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information has been subjected to the inquiry and analytical procedures applied in the review of the basis financial statements, and we did not become aware of any material modifications that should be made to such information.
+Our review was made for the purpose of expressing a conclusion that there are no material modifications that should be made to the basic financial statements in order for them to be in conformity with accounting principles generally accepted in the United States of America.
+The supplementary information, as listed in the table of contents, is presented only for purposes of additional analysis and has not been subjected to the inquiry and analytical procedures applied in the review of the basic financial statements, but was compiled from information that is the representation of management, without audit or review.
+Accordingly, we do not express an opinion or any other form of assurance on the supplementary information